This document explains how we, the Community Foundation for Surrey, use data about living individuals.

 - We may pass data to other organisations, known as Data Processors, to provide specific services to us.
 An example would be providing data to a mailing house in order to send a newsletter.
 A contract is always in place with a Data Processor, and they are not allowed to do anything with your data other than that which we have requested.

-- Your data will be shared with UK Community Foundations and the Department for Digital, Culture, Media and Sport (DCMS) for the purposes of:
+- Your data may be shared with UK Community Foundations and the Department for Digital, Culture, Media and Sport (DCMS) if your grant has been paid from funds provided by DCMS for the purposes of:

 - Data outside of the EEA